 But we have great news!
 We have four wells!
 Thanks to many contributors from all over, Majok travelled to see that a well was completed in Billing Daldiar, Lakes State, east of Rumbek, in June 2015!
 Residents are able for the first time to have clean water in their village, and they have begun growing more crops in the dry season, resulting in income for their families.
 In spring and summer 2016, two more wells went in, at Mabor Koch, home village of former Lost Boy Stephen Chol Bayok, and Mading Thon.
 A fourth well was constructed in April, 2018 in the village of Majak.
-We are now seekng to bring a medical clinic to this area.

 If you would like to contribute to Wells for Hope, you may use our Paypal button below.
 If you prefer to mail a donation, you can make your donation by sending a check made out to Wells for Hope, Inc. and send it to Wells for Hope, P.O.
 Box 8754, Atlanta, GA 31106.
 Please include your email address so that we may acknowledge your gift.

 - Wells for Hope is registered with the Georgia Secretary of State, and has been approved by the IRS for 501(c)3 non-profit tax status

 If unable to make the walk in person, walk in spirit with a donation.
 Put WIS before your name.
 Someone walking will wear your name.
 Add $2 for postage to receive a t-shirt.